 Ingredients: Water, Glycerin*, Guar Gum*, Sweet Potato Powder*, Rice Powder*, Sunflower Seed Oil*, Lecithin, Coconut Oil*, Papaya Fruit Extract*, Olive Leaf Extract*, Fennel Seed Extract*, Laminaria Digitata Extract*, Cinnamon Powder*, Sodium Chloride, Peppermint Indian Leaf Oil*, Clove Bud Flower Oil*, Thyme Leaf Oil*, Stevia Rebaudiana Extract Powder*, Citric Acid, Xanthan gum.

-I started brushing Ginger’s teeth (right side only) with this toothpaste on July 20th.The after photos were taken 6 weeks after, on August 31.
+I started brushing Ginger’s teeth (right side only) with this toothpaste on July 20th.The after photos were taken 6 weeks later, on August 31.

-Ginger’s teeth don’t have a lot of plague build up, but I think her teeth look slightly better.
+Again, Ginger’s teeth don’t have a lot of tartar, but I think her teeth look slightly better.
 We brushed almost daily, missing only a few days here and there.

 Petsmile Professional London Broil Flavor Pet Toothpaste